EfthymiaKakoulidou/project-management-tool/README.md

 ### Typography

 - [Poppins](https://fonts.google.com/specimen/Poppins) was used for all text in various font-sizes and weights to emphasize when needed.
+I find that it is a quite clear font something that was needed for the project.
+All text is in an almost black colour to ensure that there is enough contrast for accessibility reasons.

 ## User Stories

 The user stories created in the beginning of the project helped to organize the structure of the site.
-The navigation bar was cretaed based on their needs.

 ### New Site Users